Cornell Food Researcher's Downfall Raises Larger Questions For Science

 Van der Zee and two other early-career researchers, Jordan Anaya and Nick Brown, piqued by what they saw as Wansink's acknowledgement of p-hacking, dug deeper into his work starting late in 2016.

 The team found 150 problems with data collection and statistical analysis in the first four of Wansink's papers they scrutinized.
-The team's findings were validated earlier this month when Cornell reported the conclusions of its year-long internal probe to JAMA, resulting in the journal's retractions of Wansink's work.
+The team's findings were validated earlier this month when Cornell reported the conclusions of its yearlong internal probe to JAMA, resulting in the journal's retractions of Wansink's work.

-While Wansink is perhaps the most prominent researcher in recent history to be brought down by allegations of p-hacking, this type of academic malpractice is not specific to one lab at one university, say Van der Zee and Althouse.
+While Wansink is perhaps the most prominent researcher in recent history to be brought down by allegations of p-hacking, this type of academic malpractice is not specific to one lab at one university, say van der Zee and Althouse.
 And it may be because there is a rush to publish.
 "Science has become faster than is healthy," van der Zee says.

 Cornell agrees.
 "Van der Zee is right to note that as the pace and reach of news has become instant and global, there may be a temptation" for universities and researchers to get caught up in a race for the next attention-grabbing conclusion, says Joel Malina, vice president for communications at Cornell.